-We believe it is important for all class teachers and teaching assistants to take a proactive role in behaviour management by:
+All class teachers and teaching assistants explicitly use our Rights and Responsibilities and Learning Powers to take a proactive role in behaviour management by:

-- establishing clear routines - creating a positive and safe classroom environment - using good classroom management to promote positive behaviour - establishing clear expectations of appropriate behaviour in different situations / places (i.e. formal, social, with visitors, with younger children, in Church, on trips etc.) - co-ordinating the devising and displaying of Golden Rules with their class - reinforcing desired behaviour in Circle Time and in general class time - reinforcing general school rules (See Staff Handbook) - continually monitoring behaviour and identifying hot-spots in order to re-establish conditions for positive behaviour / eradicate opportunities for negative behaviour - ensuring all children have access to the curriculum - recording and monitoring behaviour in the class behaviour log - employing strategies to build up children's self-esteem.
+- consistently applying whole school behaviour strategies - recognising that individual learners have legitimately different developmental and emotional needs - establishing clear routines - creating a positive and safe classroom environment - using good classroom management to promote positive behaviour - establishing clear expectations of appropriate behaviour in different situations / places (i.e. formal, social, with visitors, with younger children, in Church, on trips etc.) - reinforcing desired behaviour in Circle Time and in general class time - reinforcing general school routines (See Staff Handbook) - continually monitoring behaviour and identifying hot-spots in order to re-establish conditions for positive behaviour / eradicate opportunities for negative behaviour - ensuring all children have access to the curriculum - recording and monitoring behaviour in the class behaviour log - employing strategies to build up children's self-esteem.